Reduced-Order Surrogates for Forced Flexible Mesh Coastal-Ocean Models: Methodology

 \subsection{Summary and implementation of methods}

-Surrogates are abbreviated in the following way: PODLR (POD with OLS linear regression), PODLRt (POD with backpropagation based training of linear regression), PODMLP (POD with multi-layer-perceptron), KAE (Koopman autoencoder), LKAE (KAE with linear autoencoder).
+Surrogates are abbreviated in the following way: PODLR (POD with OLS linear regression), PODLRt (POD with backpropagation based training of linear regression), PODMLP (POD with multi-layer-perceptron), PODGRU (POD with gated recurrent unit) and KAE (Koopman autoencoder).
 Further, the suffix 'eig' and 'TU' can be added, to denote eigenvalue regularization and temporal unrolling, respectively.

 All experiments are performed in Python 3.12.
 The POD is implemented using the Scikit-learn \citep{scikit_learn} (version 1.6) implementation of principal component analysis.
-The temporal propagator for the PODLR is implemented using Darts \citep{darts}, which is a useful library for handling lagged and lead variables.
+The temporal propagators for the PODLR and PODGRU are implemented using Darts \citep{darts}, which is a useful library for timeseries prediction.
 The remaining propagators and neural network based autoencoders are implemented using Pytorch \citep{paszke2019pytorchimperativestylehighperformance}.
 All models are trained on an NVIDIA L4 GPU with 24 GB memory and 8 CPUs through the Lightning AI platform \citep{LightningAI}.
 The neural networks are trained using the Adam or AdamW optimizer \citep{kingma2017adam,AdamW,AdamWpytorch}.

 For each surrogate architecture, a hyper-parameter optimization is performed using Optuna \citep{optuna_2019}, which uses a TPE (Tree-structured Parzen Estimator) algorithm for automatically sampling hyper-parameters during the optimization.
 The optimization aims at selecting the hyper-parameters that minimizes the validation error in an autoregressive forecast.
 The resulting parameters are shown in \ref{app:hyperparams}.
 Only the best-performing models per class are reported.